Skip to main content

 Apostle Islands

-Prevailing northeast winds and relatively cool air temperatures have kept water temperatures from climbing much throughout most of the Apostle Islands region, with most anglers currently reporting surface temperatures from the mid-40s to low 50s.
-Nearshore trolling has been good for trout and salmon.
-Some good catches of coho salmon (15-18”) are still being caught in the areas around Houghton Point and Long Island by anglers trolling with stickbaits or dodgers and flies.
-Anglers trolling along shorelines are having fair success, with most boats catching a handful of fish but only a few catching limits.
-Catches have mainly consisted of a combination of brown trout (15-25”), splake (15-20”) and coho salmon (15-18”), with the occasional lake trout, steelhead (rainbow trout) and chinook (king) salmon being reported as well.
-Most anglers are targeting 20-40 feet of water near shore along the mainland and around the islands using a variety of crankbaits and spoons.
-Some anglers have begun to target lake trout, with success being reported by anglers fishing near the bottom in 60-100 feet of water.
+Prevailing northeast winds have kept water temperatures cool throughout most of the Apostle Islands region, with most anglers currently reporting surface temperatures in the 50s within the islands and in the 40s outside the islands.
+Fishing pressure has been relatively light throughout most of June, and fishing has also slowed down a bit.
+Nearshore anglers trolling along shorelines are having fair success, with most boats catching a handful of fish but only a few catching limits.
+Catches have mainly consisted of a combination of brown trout (16-24 inches) and coho salmon (16-19 inches), with a few splake (15-20 inches) and lake trout (18-24 inches) mixed in.
+Most anglers are targeting 20-60 feet of water near shore along the mainland and around the islands using a variety of crankbaits and spoons.
+Anglers targeting lake trout in deeper water have reported good numbers of fish in the 25-30 foot range, and some anglers are struggling to catch their “unders” (lake trout under 25 inches).
+Many successful anglers are fishing near the bottom in 80-120 feet of water, or are targeting suspended fish over 200+ feet of water.

 Chequamegon Bay